The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   This code will log the string `"Kevin Durant"`.
 This is because objects are stored in variables as _object references_ and when `theGoat` is declared and assigned `bestPlayer`, `theGoat` is assigned the _reference_ to the `bestPlayer` object.

   This means that both variables refer to the exact same object.
-As a result, when we change the object referenced by `bestPlayer` by changing the value of the `.name` property to `"Kevin Durant"`, we are changing the same object referenced by `theGoat`.
+As a result, when we mutate the object referenced by `bestPlayer` by changing the value of the `.name` property to `"Kevin Durant"`, we are mutating the same object referenced by `theGoat`.
 Therefore, `theGoat.name` is `"Kevin Durant"`.

-6. **What is the value of `b` after this code runs?
-Explain why this is the case.**
+## 6. What is the value of `b` after this code runs?
+Explain why this is the case.
   ```javascript
   let a = 10;
   let b = a;